huan/paper-morpho-vector-presentation/README.md

 ## USAGE

+This is a Open-Paper Project, which means:

+1. You can join if you are interested
+1. PR is welcome to contribute
+1. All contribtors who's PR had been accepted, will be listed as the authors in this paper.

-This project is my first paper, which the main propuse of it is to learn how to write paper for the first time. ;-D
+> This project is my first paper, which the main propuse of it is to learn how to write paper for the first time. ;-D

 ## INSTALL